containernetworking/cni/SPEC.md

 The `dns` field contains a dictionary consisting of common DNS information.
 See the [DNS well-known structure](#dns) section for more information.

+The `capabilityArgs` field contains a dictionary which carries additional plugin execution information.
+See the [CapabilityArgs well-known structure](#capabilityArgs) section for more information.

 The specification does not declare how this information must be processed by CNI consumers.
 Examples include generating an `/etc/resolv.conf` file to be injected into the container filesystem or running a DNS forwarder on the host.